 If we hope to have an enduring impact on government, allied health industries, and the general public, conducting ourselves both professionally and ethically is essential.

 Respect both the letter and the tenet of the law and...

-Respect the rights of professionals who are integral to both our industry and each of the businesses in which they work.
+Respect the rights of professionals who are integral to our industry and the businesses in which they work.

 Competition raises the bar for the benefit of all stakeholders.
 Anticompetitive behaviour and bullying tactics have no place in our industry.